slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 ## The Three Paths of AI Learning

-Before diving deeper, it’s worth acknowledging something upfront: learning AI is not a single, linear route.
+Before diving deeper, it’s worth acknowledging something upfront: learning AI, through software engineering lens, is not a single, linear route.
 It naturally branches into three distinct paths, each with its own mindset, skill set, and outcomes.
 The opening image captures this well — three roads that ultimately converge at the same point: becoming genuinely fluent in AI.

 ### The Student Path — understanding how AI works